 It may not be a big deal if you are the only one using the computer.
 But it could matter a lot if the computer is shared by a group of people.
 What’s even worse is that when it’s time for a new computer you just throws out the old computer without wiping out data on the hard drive.
 Your privacy is in great danger in these two cases.

 So, what should we do to make sure the files being deleted are permanently gone unrecoverable?
-And what’s the best practice to completely wipe out old hard drive to make sure nothing left on it before being disposed?
+And what’s the best practice to completely wipe out the old hard drive to make sure nothing left on it before being disposed of?
 Let’s check out.

 Wiping out files on Windows

 As we mentioned above, Windows built-in file deletion doesn’t really permanently delete things.
 What you need is a good 3rd party tool that acts like an instant file shredder.
 Eraser is one of the best I highly recommend.
 It’s free, open-source, fast, and convenient.
 Most importantly, it works.
 Once it’s installed, you can just right-click a file or folder you want to really wipe out of your hard drive, go to Eraser, and choose Eraser from the context menu.
 If the file is locked or opened at the moment, you can choose to Erase on Restart instead.

 It also offers many interesting options, such as 13 overwritten methods, ranging from a slow 7-pass to a quick “First/last 16KB Erasure”, which guarantees that nothing will be left to be recovered by other recovery tools.
 What’s interesting is that it can even overwrite files or free spaces with a list of legitimate files found on your systems.